fhiso/legacy-format/data-model.md

-## Extension Types   {#Extensions}
+## Extensions   {#Extensions}

-The list of types contained in this specification are not exhaustive and may be extended by other specifications.
+There are several reasons why a *structure* may be considered an **unknown extension** to this data model:

+- It is not the first *substructure* of its type in its *superstructure*, and the *superstructure* expected no more than one *substructure* of its type.

+- It is a *substructure* of a type not expected by its *superstructure*.

+- It is missing a required *substructure*, or that *substructure* has some error that makes it an *extension*.

+- Its *payload* is not appropriate for its *structure type*: it has a *payload* where none was expected, or a *string* where a *pointer* was expected or vice versa, or a *pointer* to the wrong *structure type* or to an *extension*.

+- Its *structure type identifier* does not indicate any known *structure type*.

+*Unknown extensions* are permitted by this data model, and a dataset MUST NOT be rejected simply because it contains *unknown extensions*.
+A *conformant* application MAY remove *unknown extension* *structures*, but doing so is NOT RECOMMENDED.
+Implementations SHOULD NOT create, modify, move, or duplicate *structures* it considers to be *unknown extensions*.

+If a *structure* is removed as part of removing an *unknown extension*, all of its *substructures* and all *structures* that point to it MUST also be removed, recursively.

+{.note} [ELF-Serialisation] converts most serialisation errors into *unknown extensions* with a *structure type identifier* beginning `elf:Unknown`.
+FHISO currently does not intend to define semantics for `elf:Unknown`-prefixed *structure type identifiers* in any future ELF standard.

+### Extension types

+This data model may be extended by creating new **extension types**, which are *structure types* that are not documented in ELF 1.0.0.

-Extension types' *structure type identifier*s SHOULD be an IRI with an authority component owned by the extension author, as documented in [Basic Concepts].
+*Extension types'* *structure type identifier*s SHOULD be an IRI with an authority component owned by the extension author, as documented in [Basic Concepts].

-Implementations encountering an unknown extension structures MAY ignore the structure and its substructures.
-It is RECOMMENDED that unknown extensions be preserved in the dataset if feasible, though doing so is NOT REQUIRED.
-Implementations SHOULD NOT create, modify, move, or duplicate structures with extensions unknown to the implementation.

 {.example ...} Suppose an implementation not understanding the `http://example.com/WEALTH` extension type is processing a dataset containing two `elf:INDIVIDUAL_RECORD`s, one of which has a `http://example.com/WEALTH` substructure with payload "34K/A".

 -   The implementation may choose to ignore the `http://example.com/WEALTH` or to display it in some default fashion.
 -   If the dataset is modified and exported
     -   If the `elf:INDIVIDUAL_RECORD` with that `http://example.com/WEALTH` still exists in the dataset, the `http://example.com/WEALTH` structure *should* be preserved, but it *may* be omitted.
-    -   No additional `http://example.com/WEALTH` structure *may* be created.
+    -   No additional `http://example.com/WEALTH` structure *should* be created.
-    -   The payload of the existing `http://example.com/WEALTH` structure *must not* have been modified.
+    -   The payload of the existing `http://example.com/WEALTH` structure *should not* have been modified.

 If the implementation discovers the meaning of `http://example.com/WEALTH`, it is welcome to create and modify `http://example.com/WEALTH` structures as it sees fit (subject to any constraints specific to that structure type).
 {/}